The 20 Dirtiest Jobs in the World

 Bat Guano Collector

 Bat guano turns out to be a pretty good fertilizer but someone has to harvest that guano.
-Someone has to build bat houses or head to a cave to collect the guano.
+Someone has to build bat boxes or head to a cave to collect the guano.
 Even if you don’t have a fear of bats, it’s a dirty job.
 If you don’t want to start harvesting bat guano, see how to keep bats out of your attic.

 Oil, grease, dust, everything a bus picks up off the road.
 Bus garages have sludge pits and people have to come clean it out.
 It’s shown in season one of Dirty Jobs.
 Some of the liquid can be sucked out but the rest has to be shoveled out and it’s hot in the pit.
 The sludge goes to an incinerator because it can be burned.